-Ownership of the bank has changed over the years but remains local today with Bill and Karen Hess.
-Bill Hess has served as president of the bank since 1984.
-The bank’s board of directors consists of Bill Hess, Tom Farner, Dierk Halverson, Gene Vincent, Dick Fulton, Mike McLaughlin, and Cathy Rottinghaus.
+Ownership of the bank has changed over the years but remains local today with Bill and Karen Hess and their daughters.
+Bill Hess served as president from 1984 until February 2021 when Scott Monical was appointed as his successor.
+The bank’s board of directors consists of Bill Hess, Tom Farner, Dierk Halverson, Gene Vincent, Dick Fulton, Mike McLaughlin and Cathy Rottinghaus.

 In February 1991, Iowa Savings Bank acquired a $22 million deposit branch of American Federal Savings Bank located in Carroll, Iowa.

 In June of 1994 the Farmers National Bank of Bayard, Iowa with assets of $9.4 million merged into Iowa Savings Bank.